UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m1_proposal.md

 This **Global Pharmaceutical Spendings** dashboard is designed to assist healthcare administrators by transforming scattered worldwide information into decision-ready intelligence for daily decision-making.
 During periods of supply disruption, administrators can look at historical data to identify persistent vulnerabilities and find alternatives.
 For administrators who are preparing annual budgets, the dashboard provides a view of long-term trends in spending.
 Being able to see how Canadian drug costs have persistently increased relative to other countries gives a foundation for renegotiating agreements with drug suppliers or revising formulary guidelines.

-The **Global Pharmaceutical Spendings** dashboard addresses these challenges by providing an interactive platform that visualizes over 30 years of pharmaceutical expenditure data across 30+ countries to prioritize patient care outcomes.
+The **Global Pharmaceutical Spendings** dashboard addresses these challenges by providing an interactive platform that visualizes over 40 years of pharmaceutical expenditure data across 30+ countries to prioritize patient care outcomes.

 ## Description of Data
+We will be visualizing a dataset of pharmaceutical spending by country and year.
+In total, there are 1036 rows and 7 columns.
+In this dataset, pharmaceutical spending is represented in 4 different ways.
+This gives health authorities a few different lenses to inspect how pharmaceutical spending in different countries has changed across different time horizons.
+A short description for each variable in the dataset is provided below.

+LOCATION: Categorical variable that denotes the ISO country code.
+There are 36 countries in this data set.
+TIME: Denotes the year and spans from 1970 to 2016.
+PC_HEALTHXP: Percentage of pharmaceutical spending relative to healthcare spend
+PC_GDP: Percentage of pharmaceutical spending relative to country GDP
+USD_CAP: Pharmaceutical spending (in USD) per capita
+TOTAL_SPEND: Total pharmaceutical spending (in USD m)
+FLAG_CODES: This column was not clearly defined in the dataset.
+We will not use this column for the dashboard.

+Using this data we will also derive 4 new variables that will analyse the year on year percentage change in pharmaceutical spending (PC_HEALTHXP_PCT_CHANGE, PC_GDP_PCT_CHANGE, USD_CAP_PCT_CHANGE, TOTAL_SPEND_PCT_CHANGE)
+We will also create a new categorical column called `COUNTRY_NAME` that will contain country names for better interpretability.

 ## Research Questions